ETHIOPIA – The South

 Tentative WHS(13/03/2008).
 Expansive nature park with diverse vegetation, birdwatching, wildlife & excursion tours.
 The perfect place to get away from the hustle of Ethiopian cities!
 Cold and lush.
 Although a big problem here is the amount of human and livestock encroachment into the park

 Dirre Sheik Hussein Religious, Cultural and Historical Site Tentative WHS (14/12/2011).
-It is a 10th century Islamic centre of pilgrimage for people coming from different corners of the country, and Islamic communities of the Horn and the Middle East countries, twice a year.
-Dirre Sheik Hussein is a site of magnificent groups of buildings, monumental tombs and courts representing early medieval period of Islamic architecture and buildings of significant engineering qualities.
+It is a 10th-century Islamic centre of pilgrimage for people coming from different corners of the country, and Islamic communities of the Horn and the Middle East countries, twice a year.
+Dirre Sheik Hussein is a site of magnificent groups of buildings, monumental tombs and courts representing the early medieval period of Islamic architecture and buildings of significant engineering qualities.

 The holy site was founded by the Islamic Saint Sheik Nur Hussein.
 He was one of the Nine Islamic venerated saints who entered Ethiopia (from South Arabia).
 The site is a large rural religious walled settlement still serving the living culture of the past that continuously occupied the Islamic community.
-Considered as a sacred site with a large area of spiritually protected forest landscape.
+Considered a sacred site with a large area of spiritually protected forest landscape.

 Holqa Sof Omar: Natural and Cultural Heritage (Sof Omar: Caves of Mystery) Tentative WHS (14/12/2011).
-The road from Robe to Sof Omar is 100km of gravel/rock and it is very ruff and slow travel, about 3hours.
+The road from Robe to Sof Omar is 100km of gravel/rock and it is very ruff and slow travel, about 3 hours.
 2 entrances, 15km long but walking from end to end outside only took like 30min.
 Gorro, 46 km away is the last restaurant and fuel.
 An awesome place, worth every bump of the 100km.
 Bring your own flashlight.

 ==============================================================